Jacamar de Salmon

 Dusky-backed Jacamar

-Habitat: The Dusky-backed Jacamar is typically found in lowland tropical forests and forest edges.
-It prefers habitats with tall trees, especially near rivers, streams, or wetlands.
-In Colombia, the Dusky-backed Jacamar can be found in regions such as the Amazon basin, the Chocó biogeographic region, and other areas with suitable forested habitats.
+Habitat: The Dusky-backed Jacamar is found in lowland tropical forests and forest edges.
+It prefers habitats with tall trees near rivers, streams, or wetlands.
+The Dusky-backed Jacamar can be found in regions such as the Amazon basin, the Chocó biogeographic region, and other areas with fit forested habitats.

-Breeding: Breeding behaviors of the Dusky-backed Jacamar in Colombia are not extensively studied, but they typically nest in burrows dug into riverbanks or earth banks.
+Breeding: Breeding behaviors of the Dusky-backed Jacamar are not extensively studied but they nest in burrows dug into riverbanks or earth banks.
 The breeding season may vary depending on the region and environmental conditions.
 Males and females likely engage in courtship displays and territorial behaviors during this period.

-Conservation Status: The Dusky-backed Jacamar is considered a species of least concern on the IUCN Red List, indicating that it is not currently facing imminent threats of extinction.
+Conservation Status: The Dusky-backed Jacamar is considered a species of Least Concern on the IUCN Red List.

 Distribution